GuessHuIAm/task-ticker/README.md

-# todo-app
+# Task Ticker
-Concept in Flask demonstration
+A light-weight todo app to demonstrate some of the concepts in Flask.